 The Foundation initially measures its financial assets and financial liabilities at fair value.
-The Foundation subsequently measures all its financial assets and financial liabilities at amortized cost.
+The Foundation subsequently measures all its financial assets and financial liabilities at amortized cost except investments which are measured at quoted market value.
 Financial assets measured at amortized cost include cash and accounts receivable.
 Financial liabilities measured at amortized cost include accrued liabilities.